This guide relates to Legacy RefWorks and will no longer be updated. We recommend that you upgrade to new RefWorks as

 With RefWorks you can chose from hundreds of referencing styles.
 RefWorks calls these Output Styles.
 Students can change the style they use for different module requirements just as easily as academics can switch styles to suit journal publishers.

-The most commonly used styles are Harvard British Standard, APA, MHRA, Chicago, Journal of Ecology and Oscola but students should refer to the Writing References guide to find out which style they should use.
+The most commonly used styles are Harvard Stirling University, APA, MHRA, Chicago, Journal of Ecology and Oscola but students should refer to the Writing References guide to find out which style they should use.

 These instructions help you to select your references and style to create a simple bibliography.
 You can then copy and paste this into your word document.